bl-sdk/PythonSDK/README.md

 1. Quit the game if it is running.

-2. Extract all of the contents of PythonSDK.zip into your `Borderlands 2\Binaries\Win32` directory.
+2. Extract all of the contents of the folder in the PythonSDK.zip into your `Borderlands 2\Binaries\Win32` directory, overwriting files if necessary.
-If you are asked to overwrite any files, accept.
-This mod replaces (and functions the same as) c0dy's Plugin Loader.
+   You want there to be a file `Win32\ddraw.dll`, *not* `Win32\PythonSDK\ddraw.dll`.

-3. If you have installed an older version of the SDK, delete the old files.
-This includes `Win32\Plugins\PythonSDK.dll`
+3. If you have installed an older version of the SDK, delete any extra old files that weren't overwritten.

+4. Download and install [this](https://aka.ms/vs/16/release/vc_redist.x86.exe) Mircosoft Visual C++ Redistributable.
+Most of the time this will already be installed.

 ### Linux (SteamPlay/Proton and Wine)